dmhuehol/EnvAn-WN-Phase-2/README.md

 precipfilterASOS: Current version (9/28/17) of MATLAB function to filter a soundings structure by presence of precipitation as detected by ASOS.
 Currently in very early stages of development.
 Tags: in progress, ASOS, sounding, filter

+TTwvZ: Current version (11/22/17) of MATLAB function to generate a plot of temperature and wetbulb temperature vs height.
+Tagged as in progress because it was written in a crazy hurry and probably full of issues.
+Tags: in progress, sounding, wetbulb

 wetbulb: Current version (11/22/17) of MATLAB function to calculate wetbulb temperature given pressure, dewpoint, and temperature.
 Uses vpasolve function to numerically evaluate the wetbulb, since the wetbulb has no closed algebraic form.
 Tags: in progress, wetbulb

 windplot: Current version (10/30/17) of MATLAB script demonstrating wind barb plotting over time, as used in surfacePlotter.
 Uses windbarb function to create windbarbs. windbarb was originally written by Laura Tomkins.
 Full documentation still needs to be added.
 Tags: in progress, utilities